-When the world changed due to the Covid-19 pandemic, most people never imagined that it would last more than a year.
-Employees rapidly had to adjust to remote work and employers scrambled to find resources that would maintain productivity and support their employees.
-Without much guidance at all, employers had to design processes and procedures that would work for their business’s unique needs.
+When the world changed due to the Covid-19 pandemic, most people never imagined it would last more than a year, much less two and counting.
+Employees had to rapidly adjust to remote work and employers scrambled to find resources to maintain productivity and support their employees.
+Without much guidance at all, employers designed processes and procedures that would work for their business’s unique needs.

 Stability.
 Set clear expectations on what the post-pandemic workplace will look like and the steps that will be taken to ensure safety and security.
 Offer the option for employees to continue to work remotely if possible and invest in wellness programs and initiatives.